-If you’re renting accommodation, your landlord must ensure that your new home is fit to be lived in, from the day they let it to you and throughout your letting period.
-This includes if you are a tenant living in a council house or a residential property belonging to a housing association
+If you’re renting accommodation, the Tenancy Act 1987 requires your landlord must ensure that your new home is fit to be lived in, from the day they let it to you and throughout your letting period.
+This includes if you are a tenant living in a council house or a residential property belonging to a housing association.

 Start your Housing Disrepair claim now

 For a FREE no obligation assessment and check if you have a claim – You may be entitled to claim up to 10,000 in compensation and repairs fixed.

 You can claim compensation if you’ve suffered inconvenience or have not been able to use your home in the normal way as a result of the landlord’s duty of care failure to repair your home or experienced significant disruption during repair work.

 Our dedicated panel of expert solicitors collect the facts about each individual disrepair complaint and consider if your landlord is in breach of their tenancy agreement.
 The solicitors will then carry out an initial assessment of your case and then instruct a professional surveyor to complete a report.

 This report will seek to identify any repairs that need fulfilling, and request that the landlord acts upon these recommendations and subsequently carries out said property repairs within an agreed time frame.